MoathX32/st_front-end/README.md

 Description: Clears all active sessions and deletes stored PDF data.

-Returns:

-message: Confirmation that all sessions were cleared.
-Example Request:
+Example:

 bash
 Copy code
-curl -X 'POST' 'http://localhost:8000/clear_sessions/' Example Response:
+curl -X 'POST' 'http://localhost:8000/clear_sessions/'
+Response:

 json
 Copy code
 {
     "message": "All sessions and folders have been cleared successfully."
 }
-Code Overview
+🗂️ Code Overview
-1. get_single_pdf_chunks()
-Extracts text from a single PDF file and splits it into chunks using RecursiveCharacterTextSplitter.
-Each chunk is stored as a Document object with metadata.
-2. get_all_pdfs_chunks()
-Iterates through all PDF files, extracts chunks, and aggregates them.
-3. get_vector_store()
-Creates a vector store using FAISS from the extracted PDF chunks.
-Embeddings are generated using GoogleGenerativeAIEmbeddings.
-4. process_lessons()
-Reads PDF files from a specified folder and processes them into a vector store for similarity search.
-5. get_response()
-Generates a response using the Gemini AI model based on the provided context and query.
-Handles specific flags like "OUT_OF_TOPIC" and "INCORRECT_QUESTION".
-6. generate_questions_from_response()
-Generates quiz questions based on the response text using the Gemini AI model.
-Supports both MCQ and True/False question types.
-7. clean_json_response()
-Cleans and parses the AI response text into a JSON format.
-8. get_new_token()
-Retrieves a new authentication token from an external API.
+Core Functions
+get_single_pdf_chunks(): Extracts text from a PDF and splits it into chunks. get_all_pdfs_chunks(): Processes multiple PDFs and aggregates chunks. get_vector_store(): Creates a FAISS vector store using Google Generative AI embeddings. process_lessons(): Reads PDF files and processes them into a vector store. get_response(): Generates a response using Gemini AI based on the query and context. generate_questions_from_response(): Creates quiz questions from AI responses. clean_json_response(): Cleans and parses AI response text into JSON format. get_new_token(): Retrieves an authentication token for external API requests.
 Startup Event
-The application automatically schedules a daily session clear task at midnight using BackgroundTasks.
+The application schedules a daily task to clear all active sessions at midnight using BackgroundTasks.

 Running the Application
-To start the FastAPI server, use the following command:
+To start the FastAPI server, run:

 bash
 Copy code
 uvicorn main:app --host 0.0.0.0 --port 8000
-Logging
+🔍 Logging
-The application uses Python's logging module to provide information and error messages.
+The application uses Python's logging module for information and error messages.
 Logs are displayed in the console.

-Error Handling
+⚠️ Error Handling
-The application uses FastAPI's HTTPException to handle errors gracefully and provide meaningful responses.
+The application uses FastAPI's HTTPException to handle errors and provide meaningful responses.

-Notes for Developers
-Session Management: The application uses a global sessions dictionary to manage user sessions.
-Ensure to clear sessions regularly to avoid memory issues.
-Token Retrieval: The token for API requests is retrieved using the get_new_token() function.
-Update the credentials and API URL as needed.
-Vector Store: The vector store is stored in memory using FAISS.
-For larger datasets, consider using a persistent storage option.
+📈 Future Improvements
+Persistent Storage: Add support for persistent vector storage (e.g., SQLite, MongoDB).
+Enhanced Security: Improve handling of sensitive data (e.g., API keys, credentials).
+Scalability: Implement distributed processing for handling larger datasets.